Salesforce Commerce Cloud B2C Commerce Cartridge operational overview

 Note

-For product variations, only images are supported, not videos.
+For product swatches, only images are supported, not videos.
 Both are supported for the master product.

 • For the content and site catalogs, specify URLs to Cloudinary assets in content slots.